• Skip to primary navigation

 A saucepan of tomato and onion sauce.

-Add the tomato passata, bring to the boil then turn down the heat, cover with a lid and allow to simmer until the onions are soft.
+Add the tomato passata, bring to a boil then turn down the heat, cover with a lid and allow to simmer until the onions are soft.

 There are so many ways to serve bacon-wrapped meatloaf.